Mqtt Plugin

 orjson

-Context section
+context section

-Number of contexts, 1 byte, maximum 255 contexts
+context count, 1 byte, maximum 255 contexts

 context_1 key, 2-byte length + data section